Sustainability

 First Nations Land Acknowledgement

-The 2022 Decentralised Energy Forum is taking place in Lake Louise, Alberta.
+The 2025 Decentralised Energy Forum is taking place in Quebec City, Canada.

 We make this acknowledgement as an act of gratitude to those whose territory we reside on or are visiting and as a step in the journey of reconciliation.